fireinrain/github-trending/TrendsHist.md

 ## Java

+* 【2025-05-19】[adityachandelgit / BookLore](https://github.com/adityachandelgit/BookLore) - BookLore is a web app for hosting, managing, and exploring books, with support for PDFs, eBooks, reading progress, metadata, and stats
 * 【2025-05-14】[modelcontextprotocol / java-sdk](https://github.com/modelcontextprotocol/java-sdk) - The official Java SDK for Model Context Protocol servers and clients.
 Maintained in collaboration with Spring AI
 * 【2025-05-09】[modelcontextprotocol / java\-sdk](https://github.com/modelcontextprotocol/java-sdk) - The official Java SDK for Model Context Protocol servers and clients  Maintained in collaboration with Spring AI
 * 【2025-05-04】[HbmMods / Hbm-s-Nuclear-Tech-GIT](https://github.com/HbmMods/Hbm-s-Nuclear-Tech-GIT) - A flaming wreck of a minecraft mod about nuclear technology that is somehow still in development.